westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

     Conventional zones: 1024 MiB (2097152 sectors), 10.00 % of total capacity), 4 zones
     Sequential zones: 36 zones
 ```

-The file can now be used with *libzbc* library functions and tools similarly to
+The file can now be used with *libzbc* library functions and tools as though it
-any physical zoned block device.
+is a physical zoned block device:

 ```plaintext
 # zbc_report_zones zbc-disk